PLATINUM2023

 Four powerful questions that require reflection about what really matters - results.

-RUI’s goal is to minimize gang activity through a three-pronged approach of gang prevention, gang intervention, and post-detention reentry services.
-The Reentry Program is the first step in our three-pronged approach.
-The goal of this program is the successful reentry of formerly incarcerated individuals and their departure from gang involvement.
+The Reentry Program is the first step in RUI’s three-pronged approach (prevention, intervention, reentry).
+The program’s goal is the successful reentry of individuals recently released from incarceration and their departure from gang involvement.
 Successful reentry and reduction in gang involvement leads to safer and stronger neighborhoods and a reduction in the social and economic costs of re-incarceration.

-The overall Reentry Program effectiveness is measured by tracking the following data, which is collected by the case manager:
+The overall Reentry Program effectiveness is measured by tracking the following data, which is collected by the Case Manager:

-1. Number of members successfully leaving gang life
+1. Number of members successfully leaving gang life,

 The Reentry Program is guided by the following six principles: